 We do not train teams ourselves, but aim to be able to support them in a variety of ways in the near future.
-To this end, we establish various partnerships in addition to an objective team review – but take strict care to remain independent of interest groups.
+A first milestone is our video-based assistance dog team test, iCert360™.
+We also develop a wide range of partnerships – but take great care to remain independent of interest groups.

-In addition to the assistance dog owners, we also keep an eye on the needs of the dog, the trainer, the public and the sponsors – because only a concept that fits everyone can develop optimally.
+In addition to the assistance dog owners, we also keep an eye on the needs of the dog, trainer, public and sponsors.
+We are convinced that only a concept that suits everyone can develop optimally.

 Honorary Advisory Board